-From the outside, it looks pretty ordinary — but the inside holds a stunning secret.
+From the outside, it looks pretty ordinary — but the inside holds a secret.

-This art-deco dwelling is currently up for sale, and it’s remained virtually untouched since the 1930s, all due to one unexpected reason.
+This art-deco dwelling was recently up for sale, and it has remained virtually untouched since the 1930s, all due to one unexpected reason.

-The three-bed semi-detached home has retained so many original features.
+The three-bed semi-detached home has retained so many of its original features.
 Stepping inside is like walking right into a time capsule.
-Check out the geometric mantelpieces, bathroom basin, large Crittall windows with modernist curves, open wooden banisters, handmade kitchen and fitted glass landing light… The only real noticeable features that are relatively new are some carpets from the 1970s and the modern wallpaper.
+Check out the geometric mantelpieces, bathroom basin, large Crittall windows with modernist curves, open wooden banisters, handmade kitchen, and fitted glass landing light… The only real noticeable features that are relatively new are a few carpets from the 1970s and the modern wallpaper.

-Since putting the home on the market in an effort to downgrade, Elizabeth revealed the reason it’s remained “frozen in time.”
+Since putting the home on the market in an effort to downgrade, Elizabeth revealed the reason it has remained “frozen in time.”
 As it turns out, June absolutely hated having builders in the home.

 “My mother hated workmen in the house, so it’s very much unchanged, structurally,” she says.